borntofrappe/game-development/Games/Whirlybird/README.md

 ## Updates

+- feature: scroll vertically as the player moves vertically

+- feature: add and record score in the top left corner

+- feature: change the jumping behavior based on the type of the platform

+  - 2: break the platform

+  - 4: jump higher

+  - 5: jump through — add cloud to quads table

+- feature: animate platforms

+  - 2: progressively break platform

+  - 4: squish trampoline

+- feature: allow to fall for a brief period before triggering the gameover.
+Use falling animation.

 - style: design helper graphics to illustrate how to play

-- feature: scroll vertically with the player.
-Above as it bounces on the platforms, below as it falls

-- feature: add and record score in the top left corner

 - feature: animate gameover state with player jumping on a solid v. crumbling platform